Druze in Syria

 The Druze faith is the third-largest religion in Syria with 2010 results recording that their adherents made up 3.2 percent of the population.
-The Druze are concentrated in the rural, mountainous areas east and south of Damascus in the area of Mount Druze.
+The Druze are concentrated in the rural, mountainous areas east and south of Damascus in the area of Jabal al-Druze.

 The Druze faith is a monotheistic and Abrahamic religion.
 Syria has the largest Druze population in the world.
 Many Syrian Druze have been living abroad for centuries, particularly in Venezuela.

 History

 The Druze faith is an Abrahamic monotheistic religion that is a gnostic offshoot and Neoplatonist sect of Isma'ilism, a branch of Shia Islam.
 The Druze evolved from Islam and now are an independent religion.

 Historically, the relationship between the Druze and Muslims has been characterized by intense persecution of the Druze.
 The Druze faith is often classified as a branch of Isma'ili.
 Even though the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims.
 The Druze follow a batini or esoteric interpretation of the Five Pillars of Islam: thus, they do not accept fasting during the month of Ramadan, making a pilgrimage to Mecca, or accepting Muhammad as a prophet of God.
-The Druze have frequently experienced persecution by different Muslim regimes such as the Shia Fatimid Caliphate, Sunni Ayyubid Sultanate, Mamluk Sultanate, Ottoman Empire, and Egypt Eyalet.
-The persecution of the Druze included massacres, demolishing Druze prayer houses and holy places and forced conversion to Islam.
-According to the Druze narrative, those were no ordinary killings, but attempts to eradicate the whole community.
+The Druze have experienced persecution under different Muslim regimes such as the Shia Fatimid Caliphate, Sunni Ayyubid Sultanate, Mamluk Sultanate, Ottoman Empire, and Egypt Eyalet.
+Persecution of the Druze included massacres, demolishing Druze prayer houses and holy places and forced conversion to Islam.
+According to the Druze narrative, this was an attempt to eradicate the whole community.
 Since they do not fast during the month of Ramadan or make pilgrimages to Mecca, they are not regarded by Muslims as Islamic.

 The Druze follow a lifestyle of isolation where no conversion is allowed, neither out of nor into, the religion.
 When Druze live among people of other religions, they try to blend in, in order to protect their religion and their own safety.
 They can pray as Muslims, or as Christians, depending on where they are.
 This system is apparently changing in modern times, where more security has allowed Druze to be more open about their religious belonging.

 The Tanukhids inaugurated the Druze community in Syria when most of them accepted and adopted the new message that was being preached in the 11th century, due to their leadership's close ties with Fatimid caliph al-Hakim bi-Amr Allah.

-The Druze community in Syria played an important role in the formation of the modern state of Syria, and even though they are a minority they play an important role in the Syrian political scene.